pramsey/pramsey.github.io/_posts/2009-07-29-extemporizing.md

 So, next time you are going before a big audience, consider doing some serious preparation, write things down in full, hone your language and make your point as sharply as possible.

-It is respectful of your audience's time.<br />You'll give a better presentation.<br />Your content will be crisper and more understandable.<br />Your audience will be more engaged.<br />You will look like a superstar.
+It is respectful of your audience's time.

+* You'll give a better presentation.
+* Your content will be crisper and more understandable.
+* Your audience will be more engaged.
+* You will look like a superstar.